Joey Meneses Player Props: Nationals vs. Brewers

 Joey Meneses At The Plate

-- Meneses has 23 doubles, a triple, seven home runs and 25 walks while batting .278.
+- Meneses is batting .283 with 24 doubles, a triple, eight home runs and 25 walks.

-- Among qualifying hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 93rd, and he is 106th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 81st, and he is 96th in the league in slugging.

-- In 36.7% of his games this season, Meneses has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in five contests.
+- In 71.7% of his 99 games this season, Meneses has picked up at least one hit.
+He's also had 29 multi-hit games.

+- Meneses has had an RBI in 37 games this year (37.4%), including 13 multi-RBI outings (13.1%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.